GitauHarrison/notes/twilio_verify_2fa.md

 (twilio_verify)$ pip3 install flask flask-sqlalchemy flask-bootstrap # Add all the other dependencies within this same line
 ```

-To work with Twilio Verify, you will also need to install it:
+To work with Twilio Verify, you will also need to install the Twilio Helper Library for Python:

 ```python
 (twilio_verify)$ pip3 install "twilio>=6.17.0"